DashMedia/Phantom-Image-Testing/README.md

 Written by Josh Curtis for Dash Media
 - 17 May 2017 - initial creation
 - 22 May 2017 - updates to screen shot and comparison code pages
+- 24 May 2017 - added multithreading of screen shots and saving of log file with the image screen shots

  ## Roadmap/possible improvements
-- [ ] Multithreading of screen shot process to speed up the process
 - [ ] Ability to handle more than one location for sitemap with fall back
-- [ ] Saving of screen shot logs with the image files